mrasola/keskustelufoorumi/README.md

 # Discussion Forum

 This is a simple discussion forum.
-The forum has basic operations such as logging in, opening a new thread, answering to thread, modifying a message, reading messages etc. It will also be possible to search messages.
+The forum has (will have) basic operations such as logging in, opening a new thread, answering to thread, modifying a message, reading messages etc. It will also be possible to search messages.
+There are categories that can be assigned to a message.
+It will be possible to filter messages by category.
+Categories are managed by administrators.
+Administrators can delete and modify any message if necessary.

-## Functionality:
+## Existing functionality:

 Signing in and registration
+Normal users and admins
+Admins cannot just register: admin rights are given manually
-Opening a thread
+Opening a thread (making a message)
-Searching messages (and maybe users)
 Writing messages
 Removing/modifying messages
-Categorizing
+Categorizing messages
+Adding/editing/removing of categories for admins

+## To be implemented

+Searching messages and users
+Answering to a thread (message)
+Better interactivity: helping pop-up messages for user etc.

 ### For testing use:
 Username: mrasola or tviivi